In this Article

 According to the University of Maryland, cybercriminals attack every 39 seconds, an average of 2,244 times a day.
 As society continues to grow more reliant on digital infrastructure, that number is likely to increase.

 As such, careers in cybersecurity are in high demand.
-The US Bureau of Labor and Statistics (BLS) forecast that the employment of Information Security Analysts would grow 33% between 2020 and 2030.
+The U.S. Bureau of Labor and Statistics (BLS) forecast that the employment of Information Security Analysts would grow 35% between 2021 and 2031.

 Education lays the necessary groundwork for students to enter the field.
 Cybersecurity programs include various formats to accommodate diverse student needs, including on-campus, online, and hybrid learning platforms.
 Students can choose from multiple programs, including certificate programs, associate, bachelor’s, master’s, and doctoral degrees.